nwg-piotr/nwg-iso/README.md

 This repository is a part of the nwg-shell project.
 Please check the [project website](https://nwg-piotr.github.io/nwg-shell).

 This is an Arch Linux ISO built with [archiso](https://wiki.archlinux.org/title/Archiso), with additions to provide a simple way to install nwg-shell, together with sway and Hyprland Wayland compositors.
 The live environment (CLI) comes with the `installer` command, which is a simplified version of the interactive installation with the [archinstall](https://python-archinstall.readthedocs.io/en/latest/installing/guided.html#description-individual-steps) script.
 Some must have stuff has already been pre-selected.
 The iso also provides a script to install the shell itself - from the user account.
-Some packages (installer, AUR helper, customized sddm theme and `pythod-dasbus`) have been provided in a local repository.
+Some packages (installer, AUR helper, customized sddm theme and `python-dasbus`) have been provided in a local repository.
 Besides, we only use Arch and AUR repositories.

 ## Installation